 There are three friends.
-Tony, Fred and Peter.
-It’s a Saturday evening.
+Tony, Fred, and Peter.
+This is Saturday evening.
 Tony called the other two and proposed: Let’s go to eat out.

 Here are the responses Tony got: